- By Samira Ayari

 The week was intended to focus on a very specific form of partnership: the collaboration between the government and civil society organizations.

-r a successful, effective and fair solution to land issues, it is essential that the government and civil society work together.
+for a successful, effective and fair solution to land issues, it is essential that the government and civil society work together.
 Civil society has access to the grassroots level and the population, understands the problems and needs and has structures to successfully implement measures at a decentralized level.
 However, they often lack the resources, capacities, power and mandate to influence policies and promote their implementation.
 The government relies on the expertise and structures of civil society to pursue effective land policy, often with insufficient resources.

 In practice, cooperation is often hampered by a lack of trust, power imbalances, differences of opinion or poorly defined roles.
 This issue is shared by civil society and the government in Uganda, as well as many other countries around the world.
 This is why civil society and political actors from over 35 countries have come together in Uganda to explore how partnerships can be designed effectively and successfully.
 Jointly organized by the Ministry of Lands, Housing & Urban Development, the International Land Coalition (ILC) and the Netherland Enterprise Agency (RVO), the exchange from June 9-15 included field visits, discussion of the preliminary study on the topic, as well as numerous breakout sessions where practitioners from around the world shared their experiences.